nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2020-05.md

 {{! multiexcerpt name='studio-updates-2020-05-changes'}}

 ### Default Role Change

-On new Studio projects, developers get write access by default to the [underlying Studio Git repository]({{page page='nuxeo-studio-designer-git-access'}}) instead of read.
-It is still possible to switch back to read access as an option.
+On new Studio projects, developers get `write` access by default to the [underlying Studio Git repository]({{page page='nuxeo-studio-designer-git-access'}}) instead of `read`.
+It is still possible to switch back to `read` access as an option.

 ### Widgets Drag and Drop Instead of Mode

-When configuring a document type or workflow task layout, each property in the tree offers a [list of available widgets](https://jira.nuxeo.com/browse/NXS-5775) (e.g. text input, text area) you can drag and drop instead of a view and edit mode.
+When configuring a document type or a workflow task layout, each property in the tree offers a [list of available widgets](https://jira.nuxeo.com/browse/NXS-5775) (e.g. text input, text area), that you can drag and drop instead of a view and edit mode.

 ### Simplified Layout Blocks Configuration Experience

 When configuring a [layout block]({{page page='ui-designer'}}#layout-blocks):
 - no need to choose a template anymore
 - naming experience is reviewed to make the expected naming pattern more explicit